house-of-abbey/GarminHomeAssistant/README.md

 Another toggle setting for the **Widget version only** allows the user to select a non-standard user interface behaviour.
 As soon as the menu is retrieved the widget view is replaced by the menu without waiting for a user selection.
 This has been included as requested by a user, but defaults to off which retains the expected user interactions.

 Finally you may enable a background service to report the battery level to your Home Assistant.
 This is not available over Bluetooth like with other Bluetooth devices as Garmin did not implement it.
-This is more complicated than the rest of the application to [set up](#battery-level-reporting).
+See the [set up instructions](#battery-level-reporting). the last field here is readonly and allows the user to copy & paste the Webhook ID setup by the application when required for debug.

 ## Tap Item Response